BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Azores, and what should I pack for the unpredictable weather?
+When is truly the best time to visit the Azores, considering the weather and crowds?

-How do I get around the different islands, and is it easy to do?
+How should I get around the different islands?

 How many days do you need in Azores, Portugal?